jpikl/dotfiles/.github/README.md

 All of these scripts follow `<order>-<target>.sh` naming convention.

 - `order` - Double digit number.
-Scripts with lower `order` are loaded first.
+Scripts with lower value are loaded first.
-- `target` - Describes what the script relates to.
-For example, a name of an application which is configured by it.
+- `target` - What the script relates to.
+For example, a name of an application.

 See comment inside [~/.profile](../.profile) for more detailed description.

-Your custom local configuration belongs to `10-local.sh`.
+Custom local configuration belongs to `10-local.sh`.
 Use `10-local.sh.template` as a template.

 ### Interactive shell